cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.2.1v0.1
 Users SHALL NOT be able to authorize apps to access their Google Classroom data.

-- Rationale
-  - Allowing ordinary users to authorize apps to access to classroom data opens a possibility for data loss.
-Only admins should be allowed to authorize apps.
+- *Rationale:* Allowing ordinary users to authorize apps to access to classroom data opens a possibility for data loss.
+Only allowing admins to authorize apps reduces this risk.
-- Last Modified: September 28, 2023
+- *Last Modified:* September 28, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1059: Command and Scripting Interpreter](https://attack.mitre.org/techniques/T1059/)